worknlisa/ssn/README.md

 **:bangbang: :warning: FOR DEMONSTRATION PURPOSES ONLY! :warning: :bangbang:**

 A GUI SSN Generator built using Python and tkinter to demonstrate the SSN numbering scheme.
-At the time of writing, [~453 million SSNs have been issued.](https://www.ssa.gov/history/hfaq.html) With approximately 1 billion SSNs possible, there is **almost** a 1 in 2 chance of guessing a previously issued SSN (whether in use or not)!
+At the time of writing, [~453 million SSNs have been issued.](https://www.ssa.gov/history/hfaq.html) With approximately 1 billion SSNs possible, there is **almost** a 1 in 2 chance of guessing a previously issued SSN!

 ![example](https://raw.githubusercontent.com/jagrajs/ssn/master/example.gif)